 For information and guidance on how to make your article more discoverable, visit our Gateway page on How to Help Readers Find Your Article Online.

-PDP operates a conventional single-blind reviewing policy in which the reviewer’s name is concealed from the submitting author.
+PDP operates a conventional single-anonymized reviewing policy in which the reviewer’s name is concealed from the submitting author.

 All manuscripts are reviewed initially by the Editors and only those papers that meet the scientific and editorial standards of the journal, and fit within the aims and scope of the journal, will be sent for outside review.

 Editors will usually seek advice from two or more expert reviewers about the scientific content and presentation of submitted articles.
-Authors may suggest the names, affiliations and contact information of up to six individuals who may be suitable to serve as referees.
+In some cases, an Associate Editor may serve as the second reviewer; the Editor in Chief maintains oversight in these instances.

 In the event that the Editor or members of the Editorial Board submit their own manuscripts for possible publication in the journal, the peer review process will be managed by alternative members of the Board and the submitting Editor/Board member will have no involvement in the decision-making process.